KseniaSorokina/ex-cxense/README.md

 * Using this extractor, it is possible to obtain two types of tables:
   1. “Site” table, which describes all sites (columns: site_id, name, url, country).
 To get it, just write "site_table": “True”, If it is not necessary to obtain - "site_table": “False”.

-  2. Another type - “Traffic” table, just write "traffic_table": “True" to get it or "traffic_table": “False” - if it not needed.
+  2. Another type - “Traffic” table, just write "traffic_table": “True" to get it or "traffic_table": “False” - if it not needed (other fields can be empty).
 This type of table can be modified depending on which methods, groups and filters will be selected.

 	  a) A table showing the values (“events”, "sessionStarts","sessionStops", "sessionBounces", "activeTime", 	"uniqueUsers", "urls") of groups separately.
 	  (* groups: